Sometimes you just want pancakes for breakfast but you still want to be healthy.

 - Place a pancake griddle or pan on the stove over medium-low heat.
 It’s important to preheat your griddle or else your first batch of pancakes won’t have that nice golden pancake color.

-- Add your oats to the food processor and blend them into a flour.
-(If you are using baby oatmeal you can skip this step and add everything to the food processor at once.)
+- Add oats to the food processor and blend them into a flour.
+(If you are using baby oatmeal you can skip this step.)

 - Add the bananas, eggs, cinnamon, and vanilla or syrup to the food processor.
-(You can omit the vanilla/syrup if you have strong feelings against sugar, but they add a true pancake-esque flavor that I personally am not willing to sacrifice.)
-Don’t over blend it, just enough to make the batter nice and smooth.
+Don’t over blend it - just enough to make the batter nice and smooth.

 - Pour the batter on the griddle in small circles.
 I find that a quarter cup makes a perfect scoop.
 One quarter cup makes two silver dollar pancakes.